top of page

 Nociception: Physiological pain component, which consists of the processes of transduction, transmission, and modulation of neural signals generated in response to a harmful external stimulus.

 The pain was exquisite.
 I kept breathing into it and stayed with it.
 I drove to intensive care and was told I might have ruptured something.
 They asked me if I needed anything for the pain.
-I may have taken Motrin, but relied more on breathing.
+I may have taken Motrin, but relied more on the breath.

 The pain hurt, but the self-pity was worse.
 So, I dropped it like I dropped the weights.